 A reservation isn't required to use the room.
 You're welcome to stop by and see if there is an open spot to use.
 However, there is a posted sign-up sheet that you can use to block off times in the future.
 We ask that even if you haven't used the sign-up sheet to make a reservation, you still sign-in so that we may track usage to further improve the lab.

 The sign-up sheet is posted on Monday mornings and goes two weeks into the future.
-If you would like to reserve a time past that, or can't make it to campus but want to sign up for a time in the future, send an email to the Ross Helpdesk and ask them to write your name in for you.
+If you would like to reserve a time past that, or can't make it to campus but want to sign up for a time in the future, send an email to Ross Classroom Support and ask them to write your name in for you.

 Time is reserved in two hour increments.
 You may block off more than one station at a time, such as if you want to use the entire room for a recording session.